brianthomas/adass_paper_tagger/README.md

 ## About
 A quick and dirty subject tagger for ADASS papers using the ADASS dictionary.
 It will attempt to match terms from the ADASS dictionary with those extracted from an ADASS proceedings paper.
+It provides back output with 2 groupings of ADASS subject terms those which are 'weakly' suggested and 'strongly' suggested terms.
+It makes this determination purely on the number of occurances of the terms within the document.

 It also has the ability to suggest terms which should be added to the ADASS dictionary.

 ## Installation